Battles of Zanzur (1912): Battles

-Throughout the winter and spring of 1911-1912, the Italians attempted numerous times to attack and capture the Turkish-Arab stronghold of Zanzur.
-On 17 December, Italian General Pecori-Giraldi led four battalions of infantry on an attack.
+Throughout the winter and spring of 1911–1912, the Italians attempted numerous times to attack and capture the Turkish-Arab stronghold of Zanzur.
+On 17 December 1911, Italian General Pecori-Giraldi led four battalions of infantry on an attack.
 The attack was unsuccessful and the Italians suffered casualties of 50 men killed and 100 wounded.
 It was seen as such a failure in the eyes of the Italian Army that General Pecori-Giraldi was relieved of his command.
 The Italians tried again, once in January and twice in February, but in each case the Italian infantry was repelled by the Turkish-Arab defenders.

-Meanwhile the Turkish-Arab forces surrounding Tripoli continued to prosecute the war by means of incessantly attacking the perimeter defences that the Italians had established to protect the city.
+Meanwhile, the Turkish-Arab forces surrounding Tripoli continued to prosecute the war by means of incessantly attacking the perimeter defences that the Italians had established to protect the city.
 In March, the Italians again made multiple attempts to capture Zanzur, even utilizing dirigible airships to drop hand grenades and bombs upon the defenders.
 In each case, the Turkish-Arab defenders continued to fight off and defeat the Italians.

 Finally in June, the Italians assembled an attack force three times larger than previously engaged and set out once again to capture Zanzur.
 On the morning of 8 June, the Italian army commanded by Vittorio Camerana attacked the Turkish-Arab defenders of Zanzur at their position on the heights of Abd-el-Gilil on the east side of the oasis.
 The Italian attack force included 14 battalions of infantry, one brigade of cavalry, and a mountain battery.
 After a hard-fought engagement, the Italians secured a position on the heights, entrenched a perimeter, and fought off a flank attack by Turkish-Arabs reinforcements from Bu Meliana.
 Here the battle ended.
 The Turkish-Arab defenders had given up the heights of Abd-el-Gilil, but remained in possession of the Zanzur oasis.
-The Italians suffered casualties of 43 killed and 279 wounded while Turkish-Arab casualties were estimated to range from 1,000-1,400 killed.
+The Italians suffered casualties of 43 killed and 279 wounded while Turkish-Arab casualties were estimated to range from 1,000 to 1,400 killed.

 The occupation of the heights of Abd-el-Gilil gave the Italians a measure of control over the Zanzur oasis, however, to further their objectives at Tripoli it was necessary that they take possession of the oasis along with the hills to the south, the valley of Hira, and the height of Sidi-Bilal.
 On 17 September, the Turkish-Arab forces suffered a major defeat at Derna incurring casualties of 2,000 men killed.
 Although Derna is more than 700 miles east, the loss of men affected the ability of the Turkish-Arab forces to continue the resistance in the vicinity of Tripoli.
 Taking advantage of the situation, the Italians commanded by Lieutenant General Ragni attacked Zanzur including the height of Sidi-Bilal on 20 September and finally defeated the Turkish-Arab force after 12 hours of fighting.